 It is important to make payments on time.
-Timeframes are set out in your contract and should be in accordance with Resource Management Guide No. 417 - Supplier Pay On-Time or Pay Interest Policy.
-Delayed payments can incur interest and undermine your relationship with the supplier
+Time-frames are set out in your contract and should be in accordance with Resource Management Guide No. 417 - Supplier Pay On-Time or Pay Interest Policy.
+Note that RMG 417 applies to most Non-corporate Commonwealth Entity (NCE) procurements "even if a written contract or approach to market fails to include clauses that reflect this policy, or if no written contract exists between the NCE and the supplier".